- Pre-Kinder 2021

 All students are required to pay a tuition fee of UF 12 each year.

-The annual school fee for 2019 is UF 240,20 payable in 10 equal installments of UF 24,02 (march to december), it covers textbooks and stationary from PK up to 8th Grade and textbooks from 9th Grade on.
+The annual school fee for 2020 is UF 244,30 payable in 10 equal installments of UF 24,43 (March to December) it covers textbooks and stationery from PK up to 8th Grade and textbooks from 9th Grade on.